**Reminder to check with Licensing to be sure a training will be accepted by them in meeting FCC Licensing Rule required training.

 3. All Providers and Staff Members must register with Maine’s Professional Development Network.

-** Read our posting “Still Need to Join MRTQ Professional Development Network Registry?” for link to the Registry application and a visual tour through the application.
+** Not a Registry member yet?
+Read our posting “Still Need to Join MRTQ Professional Development Network Registry?” for link to the Registry application and a visual tour through the application.

 4. Annual training must include a review of health and safety topics.